 Other Doctors to Consider

-Research over the past few years has shown that fibromyalgia is a neurological condition.
-Some neurologists have begun treating FMS, but not all of them do.
+Research over the past few years has shown that FMS is a neurological condition.
+Some neurologists have begun treating it, but not all of them do.

-Physiatrists also are becoming more popular among people with FMS.
+Physiatrists also are becoming more popular among people with the condition.
 Physiatrists specialize in rehabilitation and restoring physical function.

 2002 - 2007 Hearthstone Communications Ltd. All rights reserved.
 "Your Rheumatologist"